| Point Arguello, CA | |

 |

+Work on the point began in July 1900, and Keeper William A. Beeman first lit the lamp in Point Arguello Lighthouse on February 22, 1901.
 The lighthouse, a one-story rectangular fog building with a pitched roof and a tower extending from the center of its western end, resembled a church, calling forth worshipers from the sea.
-Atop the short tower was a circular lantern room, which housed a fourth-order Fresnel lens transferred from the Point Hueneme Lighthouse.
-The lighthouse stood near the outer end of a rocky finger of land that extended from the coast, and farther up the finger a single family dwelling and a two-story duplex were constructed to house the keepers.
-Two first class sirens were activated four months after the initial lighting to serve mariners when fog shrouded the coast.
-Roughly a decade after the lighthouse was activated, a new tower was built adjacent to the fog building.
-Several other buildings, including a barn, were also added to the station.
+Atop the short tower was a circular lantern room, which housed a fourth-order, F. Barbier Fresnel lens formerly used at Point Hueneme Lighthouse.
+The lighthouse stood near the outer end of a rocky finger of land that extended from the coast, and six hundred feet farther up the finger a single family dwelling and a two-story duplex were constructed to house the keepers.
+Two first class sirens, operated by two thirteen-horsepower oil engines and compressors, were activated three months after the initial lighting to serve mariners when fog shrouded the coast.